2024–25 FC Sheriff Tiraspol season: Season events

 On 10 June, Sheriff announced the signing of Jocelin Behiratche from Dinamo City.
 The next day, 11 June, Sheriff announced the signing of Ajak Riak from PSS Sleman.

 On 17 June, Sheriff announced the signing of Matheus Lins from Austria Lustenau.

 On 22 June, Sheriff announced the signing of Rashed Al-Tumi from Sliema Wanderers.

 On 25 June, Sheriff announced the signing of Sid Ahmed Aissaoui on loan from CSKA Moscow until the end of the season.

 On 27 June, Sheriff announced the return of Vadim Paireli, who'd previously played for the club between 2013 and 2021, from Milsami Orhei.

 On 28 June, Sheriff announced the signing of Alesio Mija from Dinamo City.

 On 1 July, Sheriff announced the signings of Pape Ndiaga Yade from Metz, and Stefan Despotovski from Rabotnički.

 On 2 July, Sheriff announced the departure of Ricardinho after his contract expired.

 On 4 July, Sheriff announced the signing of Ilounga Pata from TOP Oss, and the signing of Ayyoub Allach who'd previously played for Gabala.

-On 11 July, Sheriff announced the signing of Kwame Boakye from Ghana Premier League club Nations.
+On 11 July, Sheriff announced the signing of Nana Kwame Boakye from Ghana Premier League club Nations.

 On 15 July, Sheriff announced the signing of Gideon Uche Goodlad from Israeli Premier League club Maccabi Petah Tikva.

 On 19 July, Sheriff announced the signing of Roko Jureškin from Serie B club Pisa.

 On 5 August, Head Coach Yuriy Hura left his position due to family circumstances, and was replaced by Mislav Karoglan.

 On 9 August, Sheriff announced the signing of Cyrille Bayala from AC Ajaccio.